acsoteldo/Summarise-Text/README.md

 should produce the following summary:
 ’Little Bo-Peep has . . . them.’ has 25 words.
-For paragraphs with fewer than four words, the summary comprises all the words of the paragraph and the word count
+For paragraphs with fewer than four words, the summary comprises all the words of the paragraph and the word count.